kennysmed/lp-github-events/README.md

 Two Little Printer publication that display events from the past 24 hours.

-One shows the contents of your personal GitHub News Feed.
+One shows the contents of your personal GitHub News Feed ("received" events is how the GitHub API describes them).
 See a sample at http://remote.bergcloud.com/publications/149

 The other publication has an extra configuration step that lets the user choose an organization that they're part of on GitHub, and shows events for that.